apache/nuttx/configs/stm32f103-minimum/README.txt

   PA4 to /CS; Also connect 3.3V to VCC and GND to GND.

-  You can start with default "stm32f103-minimum/nsh" configuration option and enable these options using "make menuconfig" :
+  You can start with default "stm32f103-minimum/nsh" configuration option and enable/disable these options using "make menuconfig" :

   System Type  --->
       STM32 Peripheral Support  --->